awooos/awooos/README.md

 # Tinker

-A low-level test framework for C code, which only requires a C11 compiler and a pointer to a `putchar()`-compatible function.
+A test framework for C code, which only requires a C11 compiler and a pointer to a `putchar()`-compatible function.

 (It may work with a pre-C11 compiler, but this has not been tested.)

 Source: https://github.com/awooos/tinker

 Issues: https://github.com/awooos/tinker/issues

-This makes it incredibly useful for testing memory managers, a libc implementation, and other things.

 ## Usage